 How Awning Works

-Investors that work with Awning prepare to buy the right property, select and place offers, complete due diligence, and close with support from an Awning advisor.
+Investors that work with Awning prepare to buy the right property, select and place offers, complete due diligence, and close with support from an Awning agent.
 Buyers can use a property manager to lease the home or do it on their own.

 - Receive a pre-approval letter for financing,